ArctosDB/arctos-webinars/arctos-webinar-to-do.md

 :heavy_exclamation_mark: ```When this is done remove tag "need to do email blast"```

-9. Communicate about webinar via Arctos social media. *Contact: AWG Communications Chair, currently Kyndall Hildebrandt*
+9. Communicate about webinar via Arctos social media and arctos.database.museum webpage banner. *Contact: AWG Communications Chair, currently Kyndall Hildebrandt*

 ## Day of the webinar...